hew123/mintable-lite/README.md

 ### Local Authentication
 - For every API call to the local server, attach `authToken` to the headers
 - Refer to `src/auth` for a list of auth tokens allowed
-- `authToken` is a naive implementation which is decoded to retrieve corresponding user IDs
+- `authToken` is a naive implementation of auth token which is then decoded to retrieve corresponding user IDs

 ### Mint a token